liquidev/rapid/README.md

 ## Examples

-*Note: At this point in time, these examples don't work.
+*Note: At this point in time, most of these examples don't work.
 They're merely a draft of what I'd like the API to be in the end.*

 ### Opening a window
 ```dart